 Can you spot the following in the gallery of images:

-- Bones in the arm
+- Bones and muscles under the skin

 - Cross-section of a bone

-- A detailed diagram showing bones, muscles, tendons and ligaments
+- A detailed diagram showing bones, muscles, tendons and ligaments (Credit: Madhero88 via Wikimedia)

 The skeleton acts like a shield for our vital organs, such as our brain and heart.
 The skull protects the brain, the ribcage protects the lungs and heart, and the backbone wraps all the way around the spinal cord.

 Bone density measures how healthy a bone is – it shows how much mineral matter there is in a square centimetre of bone.

 Bone marrow is a tissue found inside bones.
 Bone marrow is part of the lymphatic system, which plays an important role in the immune system – how our body fights diseases.